-Limitation on Restricted Payments.
-(A) Renters Choice and its Restricted Subsidiaries are not permitted to take the following actions:
+(A) Rent-A-Center and its Restricted Subsidiaries are not permitted to take the following actions:

-- Declare or pay any dividend or make any distribution on or with respect to its Capital Stock, including payments in connection with any merger or consolidation involving Renters Choice.
-However, dividends or distributions are permitted if they are either payable solely in Capital Stock (other than Disqualified Stock), or payable to Renters Choice or any Restricted Subsidiary.
-If such Restricted Subsidiary is not a Wholly Owned Subsidiary, then the distributions or dividends may be payable to its other shareholders only if on a pro rata basis, measured by value. - - Purchase, redeem, retire or otherwise acquire for value any Capital Stock of Renters Choice or any Restricted Subsidiary held by Persons other than Renters Choice or another Restricted Subsidiary. - Purchase, repurchase, redeem, defease or otherwise acquire or retire for value any Subordinated Obligation before scheduled maturity, scheduled repayment or scheduled sinking fund payment.
-However, this restriction does not apply to a purchase, repurchase, redemption or other acquisition made in anticipation of satisfying a sinking fund obligation, principal installment or final maturity, in each case due within one year of the date of acquisition. - Make certain Restricted Payments.
+- Declare or pay any dividend or make any distribution on or with respect to its Capital Stock, including payments in connection with any merger or consolidation involving Rent-A-Center.
+However, dividends or distributions are permitted if they are either payable solely in Capital Stock (other than Disqualified Stock), or payable to Rent-A-Center or any Restricted Subsidiary.
+If such Restricted Subsidiary is not a Wholly Owned Subsidiary, then the distributions or dividends may be payable to its other shareholders only if on a pro rata basis, measured by value. - Purchase, redeem, retire or otherwise acquire for value any Capital Stock of Rent-A-Center or any Restricted Subsidiary held by Persons other than Rent-A-Center or another Restricted Subsidiary. - Purchase, repurchase, redeem, defease or otherwise acquire or retire for value any Subordinated Obligation before scheduled maturity, scheduled repayment or scheduled sinking fund payment.
+However, this restriction does not apply to a purchase, repurchase, redemption or other acquisition made in anticipation of satisfying a sinking fund obligation, principal installment or final maturity, in each case due within one year of the date of acquisition. - - Make certain Restricted Payments.
 Restricted Payments are defined as any dividend, distribution, purchase, redemption, repurchase, defeasance, other acquisition, retirement or Investment.
-Renters Choice and its Restricted Subsidiaries shall not make any Investment, other than a Permitted Investment, in any Person if at the time Renters Choice or its Restricted Subsidiary makes a Restricted Payment, if: - a Default occurs and continues to occur or would result therefrom,
+Rent-A-Center and its Restricted Subsidiaries may not make any Investment, other than a Permitted Investment, in any Person if at the time Rent-A-Center or its Restricted Subsidiary makes a Restricted Payment:

+- a Default occurs and continues to occur or would result therefrom,